brian-watkins/pine/README.md

 Notice a few things about this spec.

-+ journey specs describe a user's journey through the system (not the behavior of a component), so the describe method should indicate the persona and the goal of that persona's journey.
++ Journey specs describe a user's journey through the system (not the behavior of a component), so the describe method should indicate the persona and the goal of that persona's journey.